dumpstertree/curio-engine/README.md

 ### Creating a Habit

 Habits a reoccuring loop that happen every "frame".
-They are not tied to the existance of any object or lifecycle aside from the start of the Curio.
+They are not tied to the existance of any object or lifecycle aside from the start and end of the Curio.
+Habits are automatically picked up by using the [habit] macro.

 ```rust
 #[habit]